-PROCEDIN, BUILD7 and Health InnoFacilitator8 projects have launched the Innovation Procurement Task Force, a collaborative initiative aimed at supporting procurement in innovative areas such as the circular economy, green mobility, and healthcare.
-The task force is comprised of three EU-funded projects, each with a unique focus and approach to innovation procurement.
+PROCEDIN, BUILD13 and Health InnoFacilitator14 projects have launched the Innovation Procurement Task Force, a collaborative initiative aimed at supporting procurement in innovative areas such as the circular economy, green mobility, and healthcare.
+The task force was enforced with other EUfunded projects, each with a unique focus and approach to innovation procurement, such as InnoBuyer, PROTECT and Prepare projects.
+In April 2023, an inaugural and fruitful webinar (Figure 17) was opened to Public and Private organisations, as an opportunity to present the four European Union-funded projects that make up the Innovation Procurement Task Force.
+There was also space to find synergies and valuable collaborations between the Projects and the participants that joined the informative session.